|CNY Hiking HOME PAGE||Finger Lakes National Forest||FLT/NCT in FLNF||Interloken Trail||No-Tan-Takto Trail|

 The Ravine Trail passes through a beautiful hemlock and spruce plantation.
 The Ravine Trail is actually two different trails.
 The first part of the trail from the parking area on County Route 2 is the Ravine Loop Trail.
 This 0.8 mile trail loops around a scenic ravine, crossing the ravine on the northern and southern end.
 The southern end the trail fords the stream (dry in summer, except during heavy rains) and the northern end is crossed via bridge.

 From the junction of the loop near the southern crossing is where the 0.7 mile Ravine Trail begins.
 The Ravine Trail heads east and connects with the Interloken Trail after crossing Burnt Hill Road.
 If you hike the loop as well as to the Interloken Trail and back, this will be a 2.2 mile hike.
+It is a 1.1 mile hike one way if you just hike the trail without doing the loop.

 Caution: The Ravine Loop Trail is not suitable for cross-country skiing.
 There are sharp downhill pitches and limited room to maneuver.